gpbl/SwiftChart/README.md

 * initialize a simple UIView with a colored background instead of the chart to easily see how the view is positioned
 * try to not to nest the chart in a subview for better debugging

-### How do I update the chart series?

-There is no built-in method to update a chart.
-To accomplish this:

-1. remove the old series
-2. add the updated one
-3. call `setNeedsDisplay` to refresh the chart

 ## Reference

 ![reference](https://cloud.githubusercontent.com/assets/120693/5094993/e3a3e10e-6f65-11e4-8619-b7a05d18190e.png)